 The evaluation approach using ARSA follows the approach given in Brogniez et al. (2006, 2009).
 In order to simulate the Meteosat-5 observations, the RTTOV9.3 model (Matricardi et al., 2004) has been applied to the ARSA profiles.
-The RTTOV model uses fast transmittance algorithms based on accurate transmittances obtained from line-by-line computations (GENLN2 for the 3-20 $\mu$ m spectral range, Edwards, 1992).
-It thus depends on the spectroscopic database (HITRAN-2000, Rothman et al., 2003).
-For the specific case of the 6.3 $\mu$ m strong vibration-rotation absorption band by water vapor, the RTTOV model takes into account the water vapor continuum (foreign-broadening and self-broadening, model CKD 2.4, Clough et al., 1989) that has a non-negligible contribution in the water vapor band (e.g. Stephens et al., 1996 and Soden et al., 2000).
-Based on the work of Brunel and Turner (2003) referenced in the RTTOV v9 user guide, the bias uncertainty of RTTOV with respect to the Meteosat water vapor channel is <0.1 K with a standard deviation of >0.3 K.
+The RTTOV model uses fast transmittance algorithms based on accurate transmittances obtained from line-by-line computations (GENLN2 for the 3-20 μm spectral range; Edwards, 1992).
+RTTOV uses HITRAN-2000 (Rothman et al., 2003) as spectroscopic data base.
+For the specific case of the 6.3 μm strong vibration-rotation absorption band by water vapor, the RTTOV model takes into account the water vapor continuum (foreign-broadening and self-broadening, model CKD-2.4; Clough et al., 1989) that has a non-negligible contribution in the water vapor band (e.g., Stephens et al., 1996, and Soden et al., 2000).
+Based on the work of Brunel and Turner (2003) referenced in the RTTOV v9 user guide, the bias uncertainty of RTTOV with respect to the Meteosat water vapor channel is < 0.1 K, with a standard deviation of > 0.3 K.

-6 RTTOV also includes the K-matrix model that computes standard Jacobians (among them 7 $\partial BT/\partial q$ , where q is the volume mixing ratio). $\partial BT/\partial q$ is converted to $J{RH}$ by computing 8 $e_s \partial BT/\partial q$ , where $e_s$ is the saturation vapour pressure. $J{RH}$ is used to integrate the ARSA 9 observations.
-Note that the results of Chen et al. (2010) who assessed three different 10 transmittance models through their impact on simulated radiances and on Jacobians can be 11 interpreted as follows: RTTOV can benefit from improvements to the transmittance model 12 for the computation of Jacobians in cold and dry atmospheric conditions.
+RTTOV also includes the K-matrix model that computes standard Jacobians (among them $\partial BT/\partial q$, where q is the volume mixing ratio). $\partial BT/\partial q$ is converted to J{RH} by computing $e_s\partial BT/\partial q$, where e_s is the saturation vapor pressure.
+J{RH} is used to integrate the ARSA observations.
+Note that the results of Chen et al. (2010), who assessed three different transmittance models through their impact on simulated radiances and Jacobians, can be interpreted as follows: RTTOV can benefit from improvements to the transmittance model for the computation of Jacobians in cold and dry atmospheric conditions.

-13 The following selection criteria are applied for the validation:
+The following selection criteria are applied for the validation: